W

 (each processor is 64-bit low-volt Intel Xeon 5138)

-The Clovertown processors offer performance gains with increased performance-per-Watt over previous processors - hence the current cluster being named the Green Machine.
+The Clovertown processors offered performance gains with increased performance-per-Watt over previous processors - hence the cluster being named the Green Machine.

 Information and Access

-For more information about the Swinburne supercomputer, or to request an account, contact:
+For more information about the Swinburne supercomputing program contact:

 Centre for Astrophysics & Supercomputing